kbitgood/trellix-vanilla/README.md

 I would love to come back to this and add a couple improvements as a challenge to myself:

-- [ ] Client side routing
+- [x] Client side routing
    - All the building blocks are there to make the page navigations client side.
 I don't think this would take much and would make it even snappier.
+   - *UPDATE* I added this!
+But just for the logged in routes.
+Once logged in every single interaction is now client side and optimistic, so it feels so good and fast.
 - [ ] Make it local first
    - I love the idea of an app like this being able to completely work on my machine with my network disconnected.
 All the functionality is local with optimistic updates anyway.
 - [ ] Make it work with javascript disabled